openstack/contributor-guide/doc/source/operators/participate.rst

 IRC Channels
 ============
-There is the #openstack-operators channel on Freenode IRC for live conversations and `Operators' team meeting
+There is the #openstack-operators channel on OFTC IRC for live conversations and `Operators' team meeting
 <http://eavesdrop.openstack.org/#OpenStack_OSOps_Team>`_.
 On top of the #openstack-operators channel there are many others that you